particle-iot/docs/src/content/firmware.md

 void setup()
 {
   Serial.begin(9600);   // open serial over USB
+  // On Windows it will be necessary to implement the following line:
+  // Make sure your Serial Terminal app is closed before powering your Core
+  // Now open your Serial Terminal, and hit any key to continue! while(!Serial.available()) SPARK_WLAN_Loop();

   Serial1.begin(9600);  // open serial over TX and RX pins

   Serial.println("Hello Computer");